faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 1. Open the IBM Cloud console - https://cloud.ibm.com

+2. Select Kedar's account from the account list

-2. Open the `Resource List` from the menu and filter the list by setting the resource group filter to `faststart-one`
+3. Open the `Resource List` from the menu and filter the list by setting the resource group filter to `faststart-one`

-3. Find the `faststart-ap-cluster` in the list and click on it to open the overview page
+4. Find the `faststart-ap-cluster` in the list and click on it to open the overview page

-4. Click on the `OpenShift web console` button to launch the OpenShift console
+5. Click on the `OpenShift web console` button to launch the OpenShift console

-5. Within the console, click on the drop-down in the top-right that contains your user id and select `Copy Login Command`
+6. Within the console, click on the drop-down in the top-right that contains your user id and select `Copy Login Command`

-6. Click the `Display Token` link and copy the login command shown.
+7. Click the `Display Token` link and copy the login command shown.
 It should look something like the following:

     ```
     oc login --token=XXX --server=XXX
     ```

-7. Run the command from your command-line to log in to the cluster
+8. Run the command from your command-line to log in to the cluster

 ### 3. Create a new namespace

-1. Open a browser to cloud.ibm.com, select Kedar's account and open the resource list.
+We will all be working in the same cluster but in different namespaces.
+You will need to create a namespace based on the name that you were assigned.

-2. Filter the resource groups to the `faststart-xxx` resource group.
+1. Run the following to create the namespace

-3. Follow the instructions to login.

-4. Create the namespace

 ```
 oc create namespace "${DEV_NAMESPACE}"